cytoflow/cytoflow/docs/index.rst

   contribute your changes back so the rest of the community can benefit from them.

-If you'd like to see Cytoflow in action, here are some :ref:`screenshots <user_screenshots>`, or you can check out a `screencast on Youtube <https://www.youtube.com/watch?v=vfEfeFGVtro>`_.
+If you'd like to see Cytoflow in action, here are some (slightly dated) :ref:`screenshots <user_screenshots>`, or you can check out a (slightly dated) `screencast on Youtube <https://www.youtube.com/watch?v=vfEfeFGVtro>`_.

 Getting Started